Skip to main content

 • Polyps occurring in the context of MAP are usually adenomatous, but may be hyperplastic, sessile or mixed.

-• Duodenal and gastric polyps, with associated increased cancer risks, have also been reported to occur with increased frequency in MAP.
+• Duodenal adenomas and cancers also occur with increased frequency in MAP.

 The MUTYH gene